DaveParillo/intermediate-cpp/_sources/glossary.rst

       then recursively visits the right child, and then visits the :term:`root`.

+   predicate
+   predicate function
+      A function that returns a boolean value.

    preorder traversal
       In a :term:`binary tree`, a :term:`traversal` that first :term:`visits <visit>` the :term:`root`, then